AmeriCorps FAQ

 What is student loan forbearance?

-Promise Fellows are eligible to postpone payments on qualified federal student loans during their term of service (called a forbearance).
+AmeriCorps members are eligible to postpone payments on qualified federal student loans during their term of service (called a forbearance).
 Upon successful completion of service, members are also eligible to have all or a portion of the interest that accrued during their term paid off.
 Learn more about forbearance.

 What are “qualified” student loans?